xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 URPF stands for **Unicast Reverse Path Forwarding**.

-Defintion from the CCO website:
+Definition from the CCO website:

 "_This security feature works by enabling a router to verify the reachability of the source address in packets being forwarded.
 This capability can limit the appearance of spoofed addresses on a network.
 If the source IP address is not valid, the packet is discarded._